 Students will begin the process of selecting courses for the following school year in February.
 Students select a full program of studies (8 courses per year) which meet the following goals:

-- 1. Graduation requirements for British Columbia; - 2.
-Support future plans, such as entrance to college or university.
+- 1. Meet graduation requirements for British Columbia; - 2.
+Support future plans, such as entrance to college or university. - 3.
+Provide a balanced and engaging educational experience